autocrypt/autocrypt/doc/ecosystem-dangers.rst

-   :mailheader:`Autocrypt` headers, so that Mallory needs to craft a sufficiently-plausible message (including DKIM and whatever other indicators the filters care about) to make it into the Autocrypt-capable agent's internal state storage.
+   :mailheader:`Autocrypt` headers, so that Mallory needs to craft a sufficiently-plausible message (including DKIM and whatever other indicators the filters care about) to make it into the Autocrypt-capable MUA's internal state storage.

 Killing off strong encryption
 -----------------------------